adalton/x86-64-assembly/chapter10/Readme.md

    a binary search function to search for numbers in the array.
 The size of the array should be given as a command line parameter.
 Your program should use `random() % 1000` for values in the array.
 This will make it simplier to enter values to search for.
-After building the array and sortint it, your program should enter a loop reading numbers with `scanf` until `scanf` fails to return a 1.
+After building the array and sorting it, your program should enter a loop reading numbers with `scanf` until `scanf` fails to return a 1.
 For each number read, your program should call your binary search function and either report that the number was